Certificate Tracking in AngelTrack

 The aforementioned is also the way to implement a state emergency waiver that allows you to run BLS transports with unpatched drivers.

-Annual TB test requirements
+Annual TB Test Requirements

 If your state requires annual TB tests, use the built-in "Tuberculosis Annual Test" certificate type to keep track of which employees have taken the test.